calliope-project/calliope/doc/user/tutorials_03_milp.rst

 Running the model
 =================

-We now take you through running the model in a Jupyter notebook, which is included fully below.
-To download and run the notebook yourself, you can find it :nbviewer_docs:`here <_static/notebooks/milp.ipynb>`.
-You will need to have Calliope installed.
+We now take you through running the model in a :nbviewer_docs:`Jupyter notebook, which you can view here <_static/notebooks/milp.ipynb>`.
+After clicking on that link, you can also  download and run the notebook yourself (you will need to have Calliope installed).

-.. raw:: html
-   :file: ../_static/notebooks/milp.html